 Building Bridges

-This sculpture is called Building Bridges.
-An installation by Lorenzo Quinn consisting of six pairs of hands arching 50 feet over a waterway at the Arsenale former shipyard in Venice’s eastern Castello District.
+This sculpture is called Building Bridges, an installation by Lorenzo Quinn consisting of six pairs of hands arching 50 feet over a waterway at the Arsenale former shipyard in Venice’s eastern Castello District.
 Made from white resin to mimic the white marble seen around Venice, the hands symbolize the need to build bridges and overcome differences.

 The Venetian Lion